|You feel excited.||vault|

 It should be noted that traps affect monsters as well as the PC: light traps will blind monsters, corruption traps will corrupt monsters, acid traps will damage monsters, etc. An interesting use for an alarm trap is to lure a monster across it.
 Other monsters will become hostile towards the monster which triggered the trap and attack it.
 This can be very handy for disposing of cats (see section 0.9.2).

 Traps can be discovered with the Detect Traps skill.
 PCs with this skill automatically apply it when the search command is used.
-In ordinary dungeons it is not worth using this technique, but in heavily trapped areas (the underground level of the Dwarven Graveyard, the Pyramid, the Assassin's Guild, the Mana temple) it is definitely prudent to use this skill multiple times during every turn where the PC suspects a trap is present.
+In ordinary dungeons it is not worth using this technique, but in heavily trapped areas (the underground level of the Dwarven Graveyard, the Pyramid, the Gremlin Cave, the Assassin's Guild, the Minotaur Maze, the Mana temple) it is definitely prudent to use this skill multiple times during every turn where the PC suspects a trap is present.

 Traps are much easier to avoid once they are discovered, probably by a factor of 100 or more.
 This is why the Detect Traps skill is so useful.
 Every PC should attempt to gain this skill.
 Wands of trap detection can be used for this, but they run out of charges.
 They can be recharged of course, but the skill never runs out and is unaffected by the mana battery corruption.